 We all use fillers and trying to avoid using them is not easy at first.

-To learn to stop using fillers the best way is the tip I gave earlier and that is to record yourself speaking and play it back.
+To learn to stop using fillers the best way is the tip I gave earlier and which is to record yourself speaking and play it back.
 Just grab your iPhone and use the camera on the phone, for example, and record a 3-minute speech (it doesn’t matter what you speak about or how you look).
 Then play the video back and see what fillers you used when speaking.
 Keep practicing and you will begin to avoid fillers very quickly.

-Finally, do not rush the end of sentences and do not be afraid to use an informal voice.
+Finally, do not rush the end of sentences, and do not be afraid to use an informal voice.
 You want to sound professional of course, but you also want to speak in a way that is friendly and warm.

 Tip 6: Making Use of Space in the Training Room or Classroom

 Think carefully also about the space that you have available to you in the training room or classroom.